 Loading

-Global setup hook
+Global setup and teardown

 Set runGlobalSetup: true in your Playwright config: